rd124p7/VINA_BATCH/README.md

   This is where the protein(.pdbqt), conf.txt, and log.txt will go.
 These will also have to be manually put in this folder

 * ### 'out' folder
   Once Vina is done with the calculations all the files will go into a folder with the name of the ligand file.
-For example.
+For example,
   * ligand_file_name
     * ligand_file_name.pdbqt
     * protein.pdbqt